Welcome, budgeters and savvy savers!

 Sinking funds are also beneficial because they help people stay disciplined in their savings habits and reach their financial goals faster.

-63+ Sinking Fund Examples
+87+ Sinking Fund Examples

 Now that you know how sinking funds work, let’s get started.
 Below I will break down sinking fund examples into categories.

-Family Sinking Fund Categories
+Sinking Fund Categories for Families

 - Emergency funds: This fund is meant to cover unexpected expenses that may come up, such as car repairs, medical emergencies, or job loss.